cuspime/cuspime.github.io/_pages/about.md

 * For the curious minds that want to know [how stuff works](https://www.howstuffworks.com/)

-* To learn how to do [social networks mining](https://nbviewer.jupyter.org/github/ptwobrussell/Mining-the-Social-Web-2nd-Edition/tree/master/ipynb/)

 * When it comes down to history, I love stories and I think that one of the best youtubers to tell a nice story and make little squares come to live is
 <iframe  width="400" height="200" src="https://www.youtube.com/embed/s9qlNBBoFG4" frameborder="0" allowfullscreen></iframe>

 <br><br><br>
 So there you go, these are some of my favorite resources.
-If you think there are some worth checking out, please do let me know!
+If you think there are some other resources worth checking out, please do let me know!